JakovFreund/tabletop-assistant/tasks.md

 - probably need GameState.List<Item> similar to creatures - since items don't have to be on creatures, especially unknown to players
 - make a proof-of-concept frontend combat simulator
     - integrate the whole combat system with backend (castables/actions, )
-    - apply statuseffect to creature
+    - apply condition to creature
     - implement weapon modifiers

 - color scheme for frontend ? (dark red, black + desaturated yellow parchment)